jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-SBDG separates these concerns into two interfaces: `ResourceReader` and `ResourceWriter`, respectively.
+[spring-boot-gemfire-name] separates these concerns into two interfaces: `ResourceReader` and `ResourceWriter`, respectively.
 The design follows the same pattern used by Java’s `InputStream/OutputStream` and `Reader/Writer` classes in the `java.io` package.